Literary modernism: Origins and precursors

 Another major precursor of modernism was Friedrich Nietzsche, especially his idea that psychological drives, specifically the "will to power", were more important than facts, or things.
-Henri Bergson (1859–1941), on the other hand, emphasized the difference between scientific clock time and the direct, subjective, human experience of time.
+Henri Bergson (1859–1941), on the other hand, emphasised the difference between scientific clock time and the direct, subjective, human experience of time.
 His work on time and consciousness "had a great influence on twentieth-century novelists," especially those modernists who used the stream of consciousness technique, such as Dorothy Richardson for the book Pointed Roofs (1915), James Joyce for Ulysses (1922) and Virginia Woolf (1882–1941) for Mrs Dalloway (1925) and To the Lighthouse (1927).
 Also important in Bergson's philosophy was the idea of élan vital, the life force, which "brings about the creative evolution of everything".
 His philosophy also placed a high value on intuition, though without rejecting the importance of the intellect.
 These various thinkers were united by a distrust of Victorian positivism and certainty.
-Modernism as a literary movement can also be seen as a reaction to industrialization, urbanization and new technologies.
+Modernism as a literary movement can also be seen as a reaction to industrialisation, urbanisation and new technologies.

-Important literary precursors of modernism were Fyodor Dostoyevsky (1821–81) (Crime and Punishment (1866), The Brothers Karamazov (1880)); Walt Whitman (1819–92) (Leaves of Grass) (1855–91); Gustave Flaubert (1821-1880) (Madame Bovary (1856-57), Sentimental Education (1869), The Temptation of Saint Anthony (1874), Three Tales (1877), Bouvard et Pécuchet (1881)); Charles Baudelaire (1821–67) (Les Fleurs du mal), Rimbaud (1854–91) (Illuminations, 1874); Knut Hamsun (1859–1952) (Hunger, 1890); August Strindberg (1849–1912), especially his later plays, including the trilogy To Damascus 1898–1901, A Dream Play (1902), The Ghost Sonata (1907).
+Important literary precursors of modernism were Fyodor Dostoyevsky (1821–1881) (Crime and Punishment (1866), The Brothers Karamazov (1880)); Walt Whitman (1819–1892) (Leaves of Grass) (1855–1891); Gustave Flaubert (1821–1880) (Madame Bovary (1856–1857), Sentimental Education (1869), The Temptation of Saint Anthony (1874), Three Tales (1877), Bouvard et Pécuchet (1881)); Charles Baudelaire (1821–1867) (Les Fleurs du mal), Rimbaud (1854–1891) (Illuminations, 1874); Knut Hamsun (1859–1952) (Hunger, 1890); August Strindberg (1849–1912), especially his later plays, including the trilogy To Damascus 1898–1901, A Dream Play (1902), and The Ghost Sonata (1907).

 Initially, some modernists fostered a utopian spirit, stimulated by innovations in anthropology, psychology, philosophy, political theory, physics and psychoanalysis.
 The poets of the Imagist movement, founded by Ezra Pound in 1912 as a new poetic style, gave modernism its early start in the 20th century, and were characterized by a poetry that favoured a precision of imagery, brevity and free verse.
 This idealism, however, ended with the outbreak of World War I, and writers created more cynical works that reflected a prevailing sense of disillusionment.
 Many modernist writers also shared a mistrust of institutions of power such as government and religion, and rejected the notion of absolute truths.